nautobot/nautobot/nautobot/docs/development/core/best-practices.md

 Django places specific separation between validation and the saving of an instance and this means it is a common Django pattern to make explicit calls first to a model instance's `clean()`/`full_clean()` methods and then the `save()` method.
 Calling only the `save()` method **does not** automatically enforce validation and may lead to data integrity issues.

 Nautobot provides a convenience method that both enforces model validation and saves the instance in a single call to `validated_save()`.
 Any model which inherits from `nautobot.core.models.BaseModel` has this method available.
-This includes all core models and it is recommended that all new Nautobot models and plugin-provided models also inherit from `BaseModel` or one of its descendants such as `nautobot.core.models.generics.OrganizationalModel` or `nautobot.core.models.generics.PrimaryModel`.
+This includes all core models and it is recommended that all new Nautobot core models and App-provided models also inherit from `BaseModel` or one of its descendants such as `nautobot.core.models.generics.OrganizationalModel` or `nautobot.core.models.generics.PrimaryModel`.

 The intended audience for the `validated_save()` convenience method is Job authors and anyone writing scripts for, or interacting with the ORM directly through the `nautobot-server nbshell` command.
 It is generally not recommended however, to use `validated_save()` as a blanket replacement for the `save()` method in the core of Nautobot.